acreunited/DesignPatterns/README.md

   uniformly
 - there are many design tradeoffs in implementing Composite.
 You need to balance transparency and safety with your needs.

+Chapter10: State Pattern

+- allows an object to alter its behavior when its internal state changes.
+  The object will appear to change its class.
+-